naik-pramod/docker/dockercommands.md

 This is a combination of 2 commands.
-$(docker ps -a -q) gives the IDs of containers docker rm removes the container
+$(docker ps -a -q) gives the IDs of containers docker rm removes the container.

 ### Storage of Docker Containers

 `docker system df`